Sriram1403/compliment-generator-API/README.md

 Contributions to this project are welcome!
 If you find a bug or have a feature suggestion, feel free to open an issue or submit a pull request.

-Fork the repository.
+-Fork the repository.
-Create a new branch for your feature or bug fix.
+-Create a new branch for your feature or bug fix.
-Commit your changes and push the branch.
+-Commit your changes and push the branch.
-Open a pull request against the main branch of this repository.
+-Open a pull request against the main branch of this repository.